California Non-Resident Fishing License: 2026 Costs and Rules

 non resident fishing report requirements

-When you purchase your 365-day sport fishing license for $169.82, remember that certain species demand specific report cards.
-For instance, if you’re fishing for steelhead, you’ll need the Steelhead Report Card, costing $9.98.
-If sturgeon is on your list, you’ll need the Sturgeon Fishing Report Card, which is required even for catch-and-release fishing, but it’s free.
+When you buy a 365-day sport fishing license for $174.14, keep in mind that certain species require separate report cards.
+If you’re fishing for steelhead, you’ll need the Steelhead Report Card ($10.29).
+Targeting sturgeon?
+The Sturgeon Fishing Report Card is required even for catch-and-release, but it’s currently free for the 2025–26 season.

 Fishing Regulations for Non-Residents in California